ElMotaso/LineHighlighter/readme.md

 this will create the standalone for your platform hopefully (not tested) if you are a good boy you create a pull request for this repo so that i dont have to build the app on all platforms

-Settings change immediately; there is no longer an Apply button.
+Settings change immediately; adjustments to width, size, transparency or colour update the bar instantly.